pmterry/OHS60/Passed_away_list.md

 These are the classmates that have passed away.
 Since I have always been in the Ogallala area, I have gotten the information from the Keith County News.
 There are several that we no longer have a current address and they could have died and not been reported in the paper if family no longer lived in the area.

 List updated from Darrell on 07/06/19
-List re-updated from Darrell on 04/26/22
-List re-updated from Darrell on 05/13/23
+List re-updated from Darrell on 12/12/23

 * Kirk Arterburn     4/23/1995